WakeTechBrandon/tech-portfolio/website/blog/2022-12-5-Overwatch-2-Gameplay-Hero-Doomfist-Philosophy.md

   - Overhealth decay delay is now 0.1 seconds
     - Dealing more ability damage will reset this condition.
   - Overhealth decay rate is 100 health per second

+###### Wait, what would happed to Meteor Strike then?
+- No longer considered an ultimate
+- This ability has been moved to a Empowered Fully-Charged Mid-Air Downward Punch.
+- Ability Cooldown reduction removed.
+- No longer grants an Empowered Punch upon landing
+- No longer has a cast time
+- Functions similarly to Wrecking Ball's Piledriver (Charge time replaces cast time)
+- Enemies are now grounded instead of slowed

+Statistic Changes:
+- Enemies in the Inner Ring are knocked down for 0.75 seconds (Fully-charged-punch wall-slam stun time)
+- Enemies are grounded for 4 seconds.
+- Damage:
+  - Inner Ring: 160 (Empowered-Punch Fully-Charged plus wall-slam damage)
+  - Outer Ring: 80 (Half the Inner-ring's damage) (Single value, regardless of distance.)
+- Falloff range: 2 - 8 meters.
+- Area-Of-Effect:
+  - Inner Ring: 2 meters
+  - Outer Ring: 6 meters
+  - Overall Diameter: 8 meters

 ## Conclusion
 The rework from Damage to tank has fixed a multitude of player frustrations when playing against Doomfist, but has lost his identity of a combo-centric fighting game character.